-So, I start by designing a simple snake with some triangular patterns on its back, and two bulged eyes.
+So, I started by designing a simple snake with some triangular patterns on its back and two bulged eyes.

-Then I opened the Brushes panel and dragged the shape to it to define a new custom brush preset.
+Then, I opened the Brushes panel and dragged the shape to define a new custom brush preset.
 Since I needed to design vertically aligned snakes for the Snakes & Ladders game board, I rotated the shape to face the head up.

-Of the available options, I marked the new brush as an Art Brush.
-Here's how it looks like:
+I marked the new brush as an Art Brush of the available options.

-From the Brush Scale Options selection, I selected the Stretch to Fit Stroke Length option and clicked on the OK button to confirm my selection.
-You can play with other options to flip the shape or change its behavior.
+I selected the Stretch to Fit Stroke Length option from the Brush Scale Options selection and clicked on the OK button to confirm my selection.
+You can play with other options to flip the shape or change its behaviour.
 I picked the options that worked perfectly for my use case.

-That's, my friends, how I made a dozen snakes within minutes instead of hours.
-This method is extremely useful if you're creating a sprite animation for similar objects, whose shape needs to transform just a bit in every frame.
+So, this is how I made a dozen snakes within minutes instead of hours.
+This method is extremely useful if you're creating a sprite animation for similar objects whose shape needs to transform just a bit in every frame.